-If you have to hide who you are to be acceptable in a relationship with someone, you probably shouldn’t be in that relationship.
+If you have to hide who you are to be acceptable in any kind of relationship with someone, you probably shouldn’t be in that relationship.
 By being unapologetically yourself, you discover your value and aren’t afraid to show all aspects of yourself.

-Not everyone deserves to be in your life.
+Not everyone deserves to be in your life, and learning how to become unapologetically yourself will help you filter the toxic ones out.
 The right people will stay by you no matter what, and they will probably be ones with values similar to yours.
-You will build better, more meaningful relationships with them because they know and accept the real you, so just be you.

 - You increase your self-confidence

 If you are always trying to fit in and place what others think about you above your perception of yourself, you have given someone else power over you.
-Without external feedback and approval, you will lose trust in your abilities; thus, hold yourself back from exploring your full potential.
+Without external feedback and approval, you will lose trust in your abilities and; thus, hold yourself back from exploring your full potential.

-Be unapologetically yourself, and seize the opportunity to do the things you love and those that make you happy, and thus live your life to the fullest.
+Be unapologetically yourself and seize the opportunity to do the things you love and those that make you happy, and thus live your life to the fullest, starting today.